 Written by: Genevieve R. Moore PhD

-When Foria first released its THC products Pleasure & Relief, the team was pleasantly surprised by the response from women who suffer from endometriosis.
+When Foria first released its cannabinoid infused suppositories, the team was pleasantly surprised by the response from people who suffer from endometriosis.

 The Foria team wasn't surprised that these products worked for endometriosis pain — just how well they worked.